Jenisch/POBAI/README.md

-the curated or synced libraries include your requested gem, the planner now generates a fresh Path of Building configuration on the fly using PoEDB metadata to choose the ascendancy, support gems, gear direction, and defensive layers before emitting the import code and pobb.in link.
+the curated or synced libraries include your requested gem, the planner now generates a fresh Path of Building configuration on the fly using PoEDB metadata to choose the ascendancy, support gems, gear direction, and defensive layers before emitting the import code and pobb.in link (falling back to an embedded URL fragment if the upload fails).
 The generated builds are hydrated with the Path of Building Community sample trees and items so the client opens to a complete baseline rather than an empty profile.